 (interpretation ends) Mr. Speaker, I request unanimous consent to conclude my statement.
 Speaker: The member is seeking unanimous consent to conclude her statement.
 Are there any nays?
 There are none.
 Please continue, Ms. Gross.

 Hon.
-Pamela Gross: As I wrap up, Mr. Speaker, I would like to thank my family, friends, my parents, and my mom, Suzie, who is here, getting special bonding time with her irngutaq, and really supporting Devon and I. Quana.
+Pamela Gross: As I wrap up, Mr. Speaker, I would like to thank my family, friends, my parents, and my mom, Susie, who is here, getting special bonding time with her irngutaq, and really supporting Devon and I. Quana.
+I would also like to thank the baby's anaanattiangit for naming Qimniq after loved ones.
+We will continue to remember them through her names.

-I would also like to thank all the babies, anaanattiangit for naming Kimnik after loved ones.
-We will continue to remember them through her name, but last but not least, I would like to say a thank you to my partner, Devon, for his never-ending love and support, and to all my constituents of Cambridge Bay.
-I miss you all, and appreciate your support, and look forward to reconnecting at home and introducing you to Kimnik.
+Last but not least, I would like to say a thank you to my partner, Devon, for his never-ending love and support.
+To all my constituents of Cambridge Bay, I miss you all and appreciate your support, and look forward to reconnecting at home and introducing you to Qimniq.
 Quana, Mr. Speaker.